 The Directors have overall responsibility for taking such steps that are reasonably open to them to safeguard the assets of the Group and the Company to prevent and detect fraud and other irregularities.

-This statement on Directors' Responsibility in respect the Financial Statements is made in accordance with the resolution of the Board of Directors dated 24 August 2021.
+This statement on Directors' Responsibility in respect the Financial Statements was made in accordance with the resolution of the Board of Directors dated 25 July 2022.